mathigon/textbooks/content/sequences/content.md

 > id: explicit

 Equations like this are called [__explicit formulas__](gloss:sequence-explicit).
-In this case we can use it, for example, to calculate that the 13th square number is [[169]], without first finding the previous 12 square numbers.
+We can use it, for example, to calculate that the 13th square number is [[169]], without first finding the previous 12 square numbers.

 ---
 > id: definitions